-Hens have a strong feed selection behaviour based on particle size.
+Hens have a strong feed selection behavior based on particle size.
 Coarse feed particles will be much more attractive than fine feed particles to the hens and they will actively seek them out.
-In cage-free systems, each hen has access to many feeding points where she can feed only on the coarse fraction of the feed.
-If this behaviour is allowed, the birds will eventually reject the fine fraction of the feed.
+In cage-free systems, each hen has access to many feeding points where she can consume only the coarse fraction of the feed.
+If this behavior is allowed, the birds will eventually reject the fine fraction of the feed.
 This will greatly complicate the feeding of the birds and can be the starting point for many potential issues.

-To avoid this problem, it is an absolute must to force the birds to eat the entire feed ration iormai ievei daily.
-The simplest way to do this is to force them to empty their feeders.
-To do this, feed distributions should be stopped during the morning.
+To avoid this problem, it is an absolute must to force the birds to eat the entire feed ration daily.
+The simplest way is to allow them to eat the fines.
+To do this, feed distribution should be paused during the morning.
 During the afternoon the birds should be fed ad libitum.
 In no case should this management imply that birds are subjected to feed restriction.